Give Astra's Stargate a Like!

-The next space tourist was launched in 2001, Dennis Tito paid $20 million to fly aboard a Russian Soyuz spacecraft to the International Space Stations.
+The next American space tourist was launched in 2001, Dennis Tito paid $20 million to fly aboard a Russian Soyuz spacecraft to the International Space Stations.
 He was the first of seven space tourists flying with Space Adventures supported by Roscosmos and S.P.
 Korolev Rocket and Space Corporation Energia.
 Twenty years later, the field of space tourism has bloomed from a tiny bud to an emerging flower.

 Calling all citizens!
 The space frontier is now open!!